ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.5.rst

 Deprecation notices
 -------------------

 The following modules will be removed in Ansible 2.9.
-Please update update your playbooks accordingly.
+Please update your playbooks accordingly.

 * Apstra's ``aos_*`` modules are deprecated as they do not work with AOS 2.1 or higher.
 See new modules at `https://github.com/apstra <https://github.com/apstra>`_.
 * :ref:`nxos_ip_interface <nxos_ip_interface>` use :ref:`nxos_l3_interface <nxos_l3_interface>` instead.